Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Computational details for CISD trial states

 The local energy is given by

 where \({}^0E_L\), \({}^1E_L\), and \({}^2E_L\) are explicitly described below.
-The zero body term \({}^0E_L\) is the same as the overlap.
+The zero body term \({}^0E_L\) is the same as the overlap ratio in Eq. \ref{eq:overlap_ratio}.
 The one-body term \({}^1E_L\) can be evaluated similarly to force bias.
-Two-body term is again more convenient to evaluate by separating it into zero, one, and two-body contributions:
+The two-body term is again more convenient to evaluate by separating it into zero, one, and two-body contributions:

 These contributions are expressed as follows: